deeztek/Hermes-Secure-Email-Gateway/README.md

 | `--yes` | Skip the interactive confirmation prompt |
 | `--help` | Show full usage |

-For the full release and update methodology &mdash; including how artifacts are organized, idempotency rules, and the orchestrator's five-phase pipeline &mdash; see [`docs/install/release-and-update-methodology.md`](docs/install/release-and-update-methodology.md).
+For the full release-and-update methodology &mdash; including how artifacts are organized, idempotency rules, and the orchestrator's five-phase pipeline &mdash; see [`docs/install/release-and-update-methodology.md`](docs/install/release-and-update-methodology.md).

 ## Configuration